lachrist/aran/README.md

 # Aran <img src="aran.png" align="right" alt="aran-logo" title="Aran Linvail"/>

 Aran is a npm module for facilitating the instrumentation of JavaScript programs.
-Aran is based on a source-to-source code transformation fully compatible with ECMAScript5 specification (see http://www.ecma-international.org/ecma-262/5.1/) and enable amongst other things: sandboxing, tracing and symbolic execution.
+Aran is based on a source-to-source code transformation fully compatible with ECMAScript5 specification (see http://www.ecma-international.org/ecma-262/5.1/) and enable amongst other things: profiling, tracing, sandboxing, and symbolic execution.
 To install: `npm install aran`.

-**Attention, Aran uses ECMAScript6 Harmony Proxies which is currently only well supported by Firefox; sanboxing and `with` statements will make Aran crash on Node, Safari, Chrome and Internet Explorer!!!**
+**Aran uses ECMAScript6 Harmony Proxies which are currently only fully supported by Firefox; sanboxing and `with` statements will make Aran crash on Node, Safari, Chrome and Internet Explorer!**

 This module exposes a function that expects three arguments: